rguides

 Interactive Visualizations with plotly

 Unlike static ggplot2 images, plotly charts respond to user input.
 Viewers can hover to see exact values, click legend items to filter categories, zoom into regions of interest, and pan around large datasets.
-This makes plotly ideal for exploratory data analysis and presenting findings to stakeholders who need to dig into the numbers themselves.
+This interactivity makes plotly ideal for exploratory data analysis and presenting findings to stakeholders who need to dig into the numbers themselves.

 Installing plotly